-In the AntiSpam service, you must set the detection methods and the actions you want to take on suspected spam emails.
+In the AntiSpam service section of the Symantec.Cloud portal, you must set the detection methods and the actions you want to be applied to suspected spam emails.
 We recommend that you change the default actions when you are sure that the AntiSpam service detects spam correctly.

-You change your detection settings at: Services > Email Services > Anti-Spam > Detection Settings
+You can change your detection settings by navigating to: Services > Email Services > Anti-Spam > Detection Settings

-You apply one of the following actions to any detected spam:
+You can apply one of the following actions to any emails that the service detects as spam:

 Append a header but allow the email through.